aws/aws-activerecord-dynamodb/README.md

 ```

-To migrate your new models and begin using them you can run the provided rake task: `rails aws_record:migrate`
+To migrate your new models and begin using them you can run the provided rake task:

+    bundle exec rails aws_record:migrate

 ### Scaffolding

-If you invoke `aws_record:scaffold` instead of `aws_record:model` then the generator will construct a full controller-view-model structure.
+If you invoke `aws_record:scaffold` instead of `aws_record:model` then the
+generator will construct a full controller-view-model structure.

 ### Docs